Central sets and infinite monochromatic exponential patterns: Recalls to algebra of ultrafilters and central sets

 The space of ultrafilters $\beta\N$ comes with the natural topology where the following sets $\mathcal{O}_A$ with $A\subseteq\N$ form a base of clopen sets:

-The resulting topological space is a Hausdorff and compact space where $\N$ (identified with the set of principal ultrafilters $\U_n$) is dense, and can be characterized as the \emph{Stone-\v{C}ech compactification} of the discrete space $\N$.
+The resulting topological space is a Hausdorff and compact space where $\N$ (identified with the set of principal ultrafilters $\U_n$) is dense.
+Such a topological space $\beta\N$ can be characterized as the \emph{Stone-\v{C}ech compactification} of the discrete space $\N$.
+Endowed with the above topology, the semigroup $(\beta\N,\oplus)$ has the structure of a \emph{right compact topological semigroup}, \emph{i.e.}, a compact topological semigroup where, for every $\V\in\beta\N$, the operation ``on the right" $\psi_\V:\U\mapsto\U\oplus\V$ is a continuous function.

-Endowed with the above topology, the semigroup $(\beta\N,\oplus)$ has the structure of a \emph{right compact topological semigroup}, \emph{i.e.} a compact semigroup where, for every $\V\in\beta\N$, the operation ``on the right" $\psi_\V:\U\mapsto\U\oplus\V$ is a continuous function.
+The above construction grounded on the natural numbers with the sum, can be carried through starting from any semigroup $(S,*)$ to produce a \emph{right compact topological semigroup} $(\beta S,\circledast)$ on the topological space of ultrafilters on $S$ where the operation is defined as follows:

 The following is a classical result in the theory of semigroups.

 \begin{itemize} \item \textbf{Ellis's Lemma}. \emph{In every right compact topological semigroup there exist idempotent elements.} \end{itemize}